awfuldynne/data-512-a3/README.md

 OSMI has made the data sets for both the [2014 survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey/data) and the [2016 survey](https://www.kaggle.com/osmi/mental-health-in-tech-2016) available on Kaggle.

-To ensure open access to the data, I have uploaded the data in CSV format to [figshare](https://doi.org/10.6084/m9.figshare.5579458.v1) with a description of each column/question.
+To ensure open access to the data, I have uploaded the data in CSV format to [figshare](https://doi.org/10.6084/m9.figshare.5579458.v1) with a description of each column/question [below](#appendix).
 In 2014 the columns were labeled by a keyword to indicate the question asked, I have provided this mapping in the [appendix](#appendix) of this document.

 ### Software to be Used